Julie Nesrallah

-Julie Nesrallah is a Canadian mezzo-soprano and radio host.

-Her past operatic roles include Isabella in L'italiana in Algeri, the Composer in Ariadne auf Naxos, Suzuki in Madama Butterfly, Maddalena in Rigoletto, Cherubino in The Marriage of Figaro, Cenerentola in La Cenerentola, and Carmen in Carmen, among others.
-She sang "God Save the Queen" for Will and Kate, the Duke and Duchess of Cambridge, for Canada Day festivities on Parliament Hill in 2012, and "An Evening for Peace" for Her Majesty Queen Noor of Jordan in Montreal.
+Julie Nesrallah is a Canadian mezzo-soprano, actress, radio host and opera producer.
+She has performed with opera companies, orchestras, festival and chamber ensembles in Canada and internationally.
+Her operatic repertoire includes roles such as Isabella in L'italiana in Algeri, the Composer in Ariadne auf Naxos, Suzuki in Madama Butterfly, Maddalena in Rigoletto, Cherubino in The Marriage of Figaro, Cenerentola in La Cenerentola, and Carmen in Carmen, among others.
+She sang "God Save the Queen" for Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge for Canada Day festivities on Parliament Hill in 2012, and "An Evening for Peace" for Her Majesty Queen Noor of Jordan in Montreal.

-Nesrallah is the host of Tempo on CBC Music, Canada's national classical music program, and is the executive producer and star of Carmen on Tap, a company that performs Georges Bizet's opera Carmen as dinner theatre.
+Nesrallah has also worked extensively in classical musical broadcasting.
+She has served as a national host of Tempo, a classical music program on CBC Radio.
+She is the founder, executive producer and star of Carmen on Tap, an opera company production that presents Bizet's Carmen in a dinner theatre format.